miiyu-fujita/miiyu-fujita/README.md

 - Business Development Bank of Canada - Cyber/IT Risk Analyst Intern

-🌱 I'm interested in learning more about...
-- Front End Design
-- Machine Learning Applications

 📫 Reach me by email or through LinkedIn! miiyu.fujita@mail.mcgill.ca | https://www.linkedin.com/in/miiyu-fujita/